Bruswei/git-workshop-24/pages/3-tree-commit.md

 ```

 A new object is now created under `.git/objects` and the hash was `86046e36f9b11251cf800033cec1c524502a6ce4`.
 We can verify with `git cat-file -t 86046e` and `git cat-file -p 86046e`.
+> Flag -t stands for type and -p stands for print.

 ## Create a Commit Object